S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 This global approach guarantees an appropriate response as close as possible to the start of the mission.

 Prior to the interim manager's arrival, Delville Management's Mission Director provides the client with recommendations to facilitate the interimmanager 's integration into the company and with the teams in place.
-These recommendations may include the collection of organizational information, financial or HR documents, which is a good start to providing input and understanding of the client's business.
+These recommendations may include the collection of organisational information, financial or HR documents, which is a good start to providing input and understanding of the client's business.

 Support from Delville Management during the assignment

 To ensure effective management of the assignment, a series of measures are put in place.
-Firstly, a tripartite meeting is organized at the start of the assignment, bringing together the main players: the client, the interim manager and Delville Management.
+Firstly, a tripartite meeting is organised at the start of the assignment, bringing together the main players: the client, the interim manager and Delville Management.
 This meeting clarifies expectations and defines objectives.

 At the same time, a detailed action plan is drawn up and constantly updated throughout the assignment.
 This plan identifies the stages to be followed, the responsibilities of each person involved, and the deadlines to be met to achieve the objectives set.